-Join Sally Norred for an in-depth discussion in this video Filling production team roles, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Filling production team roles, part of Learning to Run Webinars.

 - The creating and preparing a support team for key webinar production roles can help your event run smoothly.
 It's much easier to produce a webinar if there's a few key responsibilities that you outsource to others.
 There are three main production team roles that are important to fill.
 The first important role is that of host.
 Responsibilities of the host include introducing and concluding the event, assigning speaker permissions, beginning and ending webinar recording and access, and addressing technical issues with attendees and presenters.
 The second important role is that of Q and A monitor.